The lonely sprint

 Where I still hold the line

 The 26-agent fan-out is impressive.
-The matching report on outcomes is also revealing: 49 sessions "fully achieved", 34 "mostly", 14 "partially", 4 "not achieved".
+The matching report on outcomes is also revealing.
+Of my sessions: 49 "fully achieved", 34 "mostly", 14 "partially", 4 "not achieved".
 The same data shows 235 "likely satisfied" sessions versus 34 "dissatisfied".
-The dissatisfied ones cluster around a recognizable failure mode: AI declared done before it actually was.
-Anthropic's own analysis of my sessions named the pattern — premature completion claims — and noted I "have zero tolerance for theater."
-That sentence I will keep.
+The dissatisfied ones cluster around one failure mode: AI declared done before it actually was.

 These are the five things I never delegate: